debimsantos/memorygame/README.md

 The game ends once all cards have been correctly matched.

 #### Congratulations Popup
-When a user wins the game, a modal appears to congratulate the player and ask if they want to play again.
-It should also tell the user how much time it took to win the game, and what the star rating was.
+When the all cards are watched, a modal appears to congratulate user.
+Display will show star rating, time it took to finish the game and the number of moves made.

 #### Restart Button
-A restart button allows the player to reset the game board, the timer, and the star rating.
+User can clear the board and start all over again.
+Clear timer, star rating, moves and previously matched cards.

 #### Star Rating
-The game displays a star rating (from 1 to at least 3) that reflects the player's performance.
-At the beginning of a game, it should display at least 3 stars.
-After some number of moves, it should change to a lower star rating.
-After a few more moves, it should change to a even lower star rating (down to 1).
+Star rating is reflective of the number of moves the player made.

 #### Timer
-When the player starts a game, a displayed timer should also start.
-Once the player wins the game, the timer stops.
+The game is timed.
+The timer starts when the player flips a card and ends when all cards are matched.

 #### Move Counter
-Game displays the current number of moves a user has made.
+Every move a player makes is recorded and displayed on the counter.

-### Additional functionalties
+### Additional functionalities
 1. Simulate actual flipping of cards
 2. Card color changes and other effects when 2 cards match
 3. Visual effects when cards do not match
 4. Indicator when game is finished
 5. Star scoring effects

 ## Development Tools / Language
 CSS, HTML and javascript

+## Dependencies
+1. Font Awesome for the card design and stars
+2. Google Fonts for Coda

 ## Implementation URL: (TBD)